abhinavjdwij/Spring-Boot-Rabbit-MQ-POC/README.md

 # Spring-Boot-Rabbit-MQ-POC
-Proof of Concept of implementing Rabbit MQ using Spring Boot
+Proof of Concept / Demo Code for implementing RabbitMQ using Spring Boot